mk-fg/fgtk/README.rst

-Same as znc-log-aggregator above, but seeks/reads specific tail ("last n lines") or time range (with additional filtering by channel/nick and network) from all the current and aggregated logs.
+Same as znc-log-aggregator above, but seeks/reads specific tail ("last n lines") or time range (with additional filtering by channel/nick and network) from all current and aggregated (via that aggregator script) ZNC logs.

+Mostly used to query/grep recent chat logs by approximate channel name from terminal easily.